GoldenStarCode/test/README.rst

 Note: The figure is drawn by *draw_landmarks_trajectory* function of this package.

-**Remark**

-Notice argmin points are chosen by the smallest index if there is a tie.
+Remark: Notice argmin points are chosen by the smallest index if there is a tie.

 5.2.
 The minimum distance of all points in a set of points from a curve/curves simultaneously